Terma (The X-Files): Reception

 Writing for The A.V.
 Club, Zack Handlen rated the episode a B−, finding that it contained too much "vamping for time", without enough focus on any of the individual plot threads.
 Handlen felt that the plot thread based on the murder of the Well-Manicured Man's doctor friend should have been the episode's focus, and derided the "pomposity" of the dialogue elsewhere in the episode.
 Based on an advance viewing of the episode's script, Entertainment Weekly rated "Terma" an A−, praising the "arms race" plotline.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated "Terma" one star out of five, comparing it unfavourably with the previous episode.
-Shearman and Pearson described the episode as "awful", noting that there "is virtually no structure to it at all".
-The episode's dialogue was described as being "dreadful, boring and facile", with its long, clumsy lines and "ever more complex and ever less interesting" speeches.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated "Terma" one star out of five, comparing it unfavorably with the previous episode.
+Shearman described the episode as "awful", noting that there "is virtually no structure to it at all".
+The author also critique the episode's dialogue as "dreadful, boring and facile", with its long, clumsy lines becoming "ever more complex and ever less interesting".